Goat Checker - Moraine Woods Conservation Park

 Description

 Goat Checkers are the goats' friendly protectors, but their role is far from casual.
 While volunteers will enjoy spending time with the goats, they also take on a crucial responsibility for their care.
-Each Goat Checker is required to check on the goats once a day, and this must be done before 10 AM to ensure any issues are identified early.
+Each Goat Checker is required to check on the goats once a day.
+At Moraine Woods we are asking volunteers to check goats between 11 AM and 1 PM.
 While things often go smoothly, when problems arise—such as a fence malfunction or a sick goat—it can require significant effort or present a potential danger to the animals.
 This role is not just about spending time with the goats; it’s a serious responsibility that demands reliability, attention to detail, and a commitment to the well-being of the animals.
 We depend on Goat Checkers to ensure the goats remain safe, healthy, and properly cared for.

 Goat Welfare Checklist